ibm-cloud-docs/CDN/token-authentication.md

          --cookie "__token__=exp=1598348288~acl=/private/*~hmac=73cbcba0137b4875b10a3264d4c24189a91825e51f2764af0891a854d015dd08"
     HTTP/1.1 200 OK
     ...
     ```

-   `200` response code is returned and the content is successfully returned by the CDN edge server.
+   `200` response code is returned and the content is successfully returned by the CDN Edge server.